mihmuh/immich-go-export/readme.md

 **Immich-Go** is an open-source tool designed to streamline uploading large photo collections to your self-hosted Immich server.

+> [!NOTE]
+> This repository is a fork of the original [immich-go](https://github.com/simulot/immich-go) project.
+It led out of a personal need to export Google Photos Takeouts locally without requiring a running Immich server.
+I've implemented this specific functionality and am sharing it here for others who might find it useful.
+All credit for the original tool goes to the original authors.

 > ⚠️ This is an early version, not yet extensively tested<br>
 > ⚠️ Keep a backup copy of your files for safety<br>